 Data Changes: When the student has a change in name, address and/or phone number, he or she is responsible for notifying the St. Mary's and Marshall University Admission Offices immediately.
-Forms for this purpose are available from the Admissions Office on the St. Mary's Center for Education campus.

 Fire Drill: All students are responsible for knowing instructions for actions during medical center and school fire alarms.